 As reported in the May 2014 National Climate Assessment, effects of climate change are already being felt and will continue to be felt in the future.
 These effects must be taken into account using a risk management approach, accounting for relevant uncertainties.
 Given the history of your region, climate change projections, demographic and development trends, and other factors as appropriate, what risks is your community facing?
 How serious and likely are the risks?
 What are your "known unknowns"?
 To what extent are public and private buildings, improvements, and residences in your community un-insured or under-insured for the risk(s) you have identified?
-If your community has been subject to repeated flooding, what is the estimated portion of the universal structures in the structures in the
+If your community has been subject to repeated flooding, what is the estimated portion of the uninsured structures are subject to the so-called "one bite rule" related to the requirement to maintain federal flood insurance coverage?
+How has this affected and how will this affect your current recovery and future resilience?
+What factors are affecting individual and community decision about purchasing and maintaining sufficient insurance?